-UAA has partnered with the Mentor Collective to launch Seawolf Mentor.
-The program enhances the student experience by linking them one-on-one with a peer mentor.
-Students are paired with someone who has walked in their shoes and is invested in their success — a person ready to listen, inspire, help navigate challenges and recognize opportunities.
-Students will learn what to expect in school, how to approach challenges, gain career advice and valuable insights, while mentors will build their networks and develop skills to become better professionals and leaders.
+The First Year Experience Seawolf Mentor program pairs first year students with someone who has walked in their shoes and is invested in their success — a person ready to listen, inspire, help navigate challenges and recognize opportunities.
+Students will learn what to expect in school, how to approach challenges, gain study advice and valuable insights, while mentors will build their networks and develop skills to become better professionals and leaders.

-Students will be matched with a peer mentor based on common interests, background, academics and professional aspirations.
-To get started, students and mentors register and complete an online survey to assess personality and experience.
+First, identify which program is most appropriate for you!
+First Year students should head to Seawolf Mentor - First Year Experience.
+Students beyond the first year wanting more specialized mentoring should head to Seawolf Career.
+Students looking for a mentor should click on "Find a Mentor" button.
+Those looking to mentor someone should click on "Become a Mentor".
+Students will be matched with a peer mentor based on common interests, background, academics, and professional aspirations.
+To get started, students and mentors register and complete an online matching survey to assess personality and experience.

 What Mentees Say